 Solution 6: Connect to External Diagnostic Surveillance

 If the laptop does not power up from the techniques, you connect to external surveillance using a VGA cable which tests the LCD cables.
-You might connect the laptop to a TV using an external HDMI cable and other connectors in your system.
+You might connect the laptop to a TV using your system’s external HDMI cable and other connectors.

 The external surveillance will determine hardware issues and provide diagnostic results, making it easy to deal with the problems effectively.
 When you reboot your laptop, an external monitor like the TV should display it.